 Sunday, November 27, 2016

-What really is an Agile MVP?
+What really is an MVP in an Agile World?

 So who really determines what is the MVP?
 If you think the answer is you, your management, or your team, then maybe its time to Reduce your certainty and Ready your mind with the Agile mindset, discovery mindset, and Feedback loops.
 The right answer is the customer determines what is the MVP in Agile.
 The more closely you align with customers throughout the effort, the more likely you will have an MVP that is considered valuable to the customer.